tegorman13/Dissertation/docs/Sections/diss_full_gfm.md

 Exposing learners to variability during training has been demonstrated to improve performance in subsequent transfer testing.
 Such variability benefits are often accounted for by assuming that learners are developing some general task schema or structure.
-However much of this research has neglected to account for differences in similarity between varied and constant training conditions.
+However, much of this research has neglected to account for differences in similarity between varied and constant training conditions.
 In a between-groups manipulation, we trained participants on a simple projectile launching